bbc/psammead/packages/components/psammead-section-label/README.md

 This component wraps the title string in an `<h2>` element.
 The `labelId` prop will be applied to the `<h2>` as an `id` attribute, allowing the content of the element to be referenced by an `aria-labelledby` attribute.
 See the [examples](#usage) above.

-Setting the `visuallyHidden` prop to true visually hides this component at all breakpoints, however it will still be available to screen-readers and other assistive technology.
+Setting the `visuallyHidden` prop to true visually hides this component for all breakpoints, however it will still be available to screen-readers and other assistive technology.

 When supplied with an `href` and the `linkText`, the section label contains an `<a>` link, which is `aria-labelledby` the `labelId` described above.
 The `linkText` is only expected to be useful to visual users, so is marked as `aria-hidden="true"` to prevent announcement to screen readers.
 This `aria-hidden="true"` isn't strictly required - setting the `aria-labelledby` attribute should prevent screen readers from reading out the `linkText`.
 However, it adding it makes clear to screen readers and other developers that the `linkText` is designed to be ignored by screen readers.